-In the event of an emergency (bomb or other threat, hostage-taking or assault on the library, physical plant problem or power outage, wind or storm damage, local or pandemic disease outbreak, etc.), the director, or his/her designee, shall have broad powers to close the facility, change hours, establish temporary rules for use, direct staff to perform duties other than their normal duties or to perform nonlibrary duties, select staff who will work and/or who will not work during the emergency, prohibit staff from coming to work, change employee work hours, etc.
+In the event of an emergency (bomb or other threat, hostage-taking or assault on the Library, physical plant problem or power outage, wind or storm damage, local or pandemic disease outbreak, etc.), the Director, or his/her designee, shall have broad powers to close the facility, change hours, establish temporary rules for use, direct staff to perform duties other than their normal duties or to perform nonlibrary duties, select staff who will work and/or who will not work during the emergency, prohibit staff from coming to work, change employee work hours, etc.

-The director shall work in coordination with local authorities and shall be a member of the City's Emergency Operations Center (EOC) staff.
-If the director is unavailable, the Assistant Director shall act in the director's place at the EOC.
+The Director shall work in coordination with local authorities and shall be a member of the City's Emergency Operations Center (EOC) staff.
+If the Director is unavailable, the Assistant Director shall act in the Director's place at the EOC.

-If the director is unavailable, the person in charge shall be (in this order): Assistant Director, senior library department head available, senior Adult Services Librarian available.
-If none of these persons are available, the library shall close until a person in charge is available to assess the situation and take charge.
+If the Director is unavailable, the person in charge of the Library shall be (in this order): Assistant Director, Library Department Heads in order of seniority, Librarians in order of seniority.
+If none of these persons are available, the Library shall close until a person in charge is available to assess the situation and take charge.